Archips/boot2root/Walkthrough1.md

 0x080484ec  _fini
 ```

-We notice a called to the function `strcpy`.
+We notice a call to the function `strcpy`.
 This function is vulnerable to buffer overflow, indeed it takes no parameters specifying the length of the string.

-Testing the binary we see that it echoes on the stdin the argument we give.
+Testing the binary, we see that it echoes the argument we give it to stdout.

 ```
 ┌──(kali㉿kali)-[~]